Staff

 Housing is generally chosen by staff themselves, with options for roommates, houses, in town or on-site, all decided in a large group.
 You can expect to share a room with one other person, who is generally on the opposite shift as you.
 So although the rooms are not the biggest in the world, you are usually the only one in there.
 There are a limited number of single rooms, usually grabbed quickly by returning staff.
 If you are working both fall and spring seasons, you’ve got the place for a month between sessions, rent-free.

-Our two sites are outside Big Bear City.
+Our site is outside Big Bear City.
 The nearest city with amenities is 30 minutes away (Big Bear).
 Half of the staff live on site.
 The other half of the staff live in Big Bear in houses.
 During staff training, new staff tour all the available housing options and then chose where they live and who they live with.

 Life in California